garrandall/popular-music-data/tracks/no-reply-at-all-genesis.md

 Should I be reading stop or go, I don't know.

 Be with me, seems you're never here with me,
-Ooh, I've been trying to get over there.
+Oh, I've been trying to get over there.
 Ah, but it's out of my reach.
 And there's no reply at all.
 There's no reply at all.